-- encases any packaged or unpackaged animal material or product for the purpose of transportation; and - b) is either removed before the animal product is used or offered for retail sale, or is not taken away by the consumer of the product transportation unit means a container, or a compartment, part of a vehicle, or vessel (includes a road vehicle, aircraft, railway wagon, ship, shipping container, bulk tank or trailer) used in the transport of animal material or product treatment, in relation to the administration of a veterinary medicine, means the correct and proper administration to an animal of a veterinary medicine unapproved veterinary medicine means those veterinary medicines that have not been registered under the ACVM Act and or exempt from registration under the ACVM Act veterinary medicine has the same meaning as in section 2 of the ACVM Act water reticulation management plan means a documented programme that contains procedures for the management of the water and its reticulation within the premises or place to ensure that the appropriate quality of water is delivered at the point of use whole flock health scheme, in relation to a flock of farmed poultry, means a documented programme of health surveillance which includes where applicable disease control and the management of agricultural compounds and veterinary medicines wild mammals including but not limited to rabbits, hares, wallabies, possums, pigs, goats and deer withholding period means a period after treatment or exposure to a veterinary medicine or other chemical substance within which the animal material concerned must not be presented for primary processing young calf or bobby calf means zoo animal means any animal that is displayed in a circus or zoological garden
+- a) encases any packaged or unpackaged animal material or product for the purpose of transportation; and - b) is either removed before the animal product is used or offered for retail sale, or is not taken away by the consumer of the product transportation unit means a container, or a compartment, part of a vehicle, or vessel (includes a road vehicle, aircraft, railway wagon, ship, shipping container, bulk tank or trailer) used in the transport of animal material or product includes vehicles, aircraft, railway wagons, ships, shipping containers, bulk bins, bulk tanks, trailers and any other form of transport used in the transport of animal material or product treatment, in relation to the administration of a veterinary medicine, means the correct and proper administration to an animal of a veterinary medicine unapproved veterinary medicine means those veterinary medicines that have not been registered under the ACVM Act and or exempt from registration under the ACVM Act veterinary medicine has the same meaning as in section 2 of the Agricultural Compounds and Veterinary Medicines Act 1997ACVM Act water reticulation management plan means a documented programme that contains procedures for the management of the water and its reticulation within the premises or place to ensure that the appropriate quality of water is delivered at the point of use whole flock health scheme, in relation to a flock of farmed poultrybirds, means a documented programme of health surveillance which includes where applicable disease control and the management of agricultural compounds and veterinary medicines wild mammals including but not limited to rabbits, hares, wallabies, possums, pigs, goats and deer withholding period means a period after treatment or exposure to a veterinary medicine or other chemical substance within which the animal material concerned must not be presented for primary processing young calf or bobby calf means zoo animal means any animal that is displayed in a circus or zoological garden

 - a) a bovine that has not had milk (or milk replacer) permanently removed from its diet;

 - b) is up to 14 days of age; and

-- c) it has been separated from its mother
+- a)c) it has been separated from its mother

-- (2) References in this notice to subclauses, clauses, schedules and parts are references to subclauses, clauses, schedules and parts of this notice. - (3) Unless the context otherwise requires, terms used in this Notice that are defined in the Act or the Animal Products Regulations 2000 (SR 2000/207) have the meanings so defined.
+- (1) References in this notice to subclauses, clauses, schedules and parts are references to subclauses, clauses, schedules and parts of this notice. - (2) Unless the context otherwise requires, terms used in this Natice that are defined in the Act or the Animal Products Regulations 2000 (SR 2000/207) have the meanings so defined.